eruption-project/eruption/docs/FEATURES.md

 ### What does Eruption need to run?

-- Some of the profiles require a CPU built later than 2015 with support for SIMD/AVX2
+- Eruption requires a CPU built later than 2015 with support for SIMD/AVX2

 ## Recovering from Errors